Debra Wood, RN

 and cholesterol and rich in

-will help lower cholesterol levels, blood pressure, and body weight—three heart attack risk factors.
-The American Heart Association (AHA) also recommends that you add fish, which contains
+will help lower cholesterol levels, blood pressure, and body weight—3 heart attack risk factors.
+The American Heart Association (AHA) also recommends adding fish, which contains

 omega-3 fatty acids, to your diet at least twice per week.
 Talk to your doctor about whether you should take omega-3 supplements.

 Consider talking to a dietitian who can help you with meal planning.

 After a heart attack, you will most likely be referred to a cardiac rehabilitation program, which will help you establish a life-long exercise plan.
 Choose exercises that you enjoy and that you will make a regular part of your day.
 Strive to maintain an exercise program that keeps you fit and at a healthy weight.
 For most people, this could include walking briskly or participating in another aerobic activity for at least 30 minutes per day on most days of the week.

 is associated with a higher risk of heart attack.
 Losing as little as 10 pounds can significantly lower that risk.
 To lose weight, focus on a balanced diet with whole foods and participate in regular physical activity.
 Talk to your doctor about recommended diets or activity.
 Consider working with a dietitian to help with meal planning.